If you have chickens, you probably have flies. We did too, until we learned the best ways to get rid of flies in chicken coop!

 As stated earlier, we tried over a dozen different types of fly traps and repellants before we landed on two that truly work.

-The Captivator Fly Trap works wonders for getting rid of flies.
+The Captivator Fly Trap works wonders to get rid of flies!

 The best part?
 It’s completely non-toxic, so it’s safe to use around livestock.
 When we first put it out, it filled up completely to the top in just a few days.
 Mind you, we had a lot of flies to deal with, but it’s still mighty incredible.

 Follow the instructions on the bottle carefully to fill the trap.
 The best place for the trap is on the ground, in a sunny spot.
 If you can’t set it directly on the ground, it can be hung up, but try to get it as close to the ground as you can.
 Make sure the pop top on the lid is up, so flies can go into the holes to get into the trap.

 It’s a good idea to place the trap at least 30 feet away from the chicken coop.
 The idea is to draw the flies away from the coop, so put the jug where you want the flies to be, not where they are.
 Also, this trap does begin to smell bad as it fills, so it’s a good idea to place it far away from foot traffic.

 This is the Captivator Fly Trap completely full after only a few days: